 3. There is a Risk of Losing Money When You Flip Houses

 Although the allure of a quick profit can attract people to start flipping houses, it does come with much risk.
-This risk can produce a potential to lose a lot of money.
+This risk can produce the potential to lose a lot of money.
 How much money?
 That depends on the amount that was initially invested, and many other factors.
 It’s crucial to be aware of these factors that can cause someone to be in the red.

 An analysis RealtyTrac completed for MONEY Magazine reported that 12 percent of flips sold at a break-even amount or at a loss before all expenses.
 In 28 percent of property flips, the gross profit was less than 20 percent of the property purchase price.
 Twenty percent is normally the minimum that someone would need to at least cover their rehab costs, carrying costs, as well as other expenses.
 These are statistics that were recorded, but there could be hundreds of thousands more flips that may have been at a greater loss due to the following reasons:

-• Over budget on materials for repairs or upgrades.
+- Over budget on materials for repairs or upgrades.

-• Unexpected higher expenses on items such as carrying (holding the property until it’s sold), selling, and financing costs.
+- Unexpected higher expenses on items such as carrying (holding the property until it’s sold), selling, and financing costs.

-• Trouble finding a buyer and monthly mortgage costs are paid by the flipper.
+- Trouble finding a buyer and monthly mortgage costs are paid by the flipper.

-• A sudden downward shift in the market before the property is ready to be sold.
+- A sudden downward shift in the market before the property is ready to be sold.

 There are many variables to complete a house flip that can contribute to losing the money that’s invested.
 Even if you’re an expert and know how to invest in flipping houses better than most, it’s still a risky real estate strategy.
 Additionally, it’s wise to compare house flipping to other real estate ventures, and to not put all your eggs in one basket.